Classes: Taking Stock

-- cash management & investing in the business;
+- The role of policies & procedures in the maturing business;

-Participants are expected to select a project that will help them achieve a goal within their business to work on during the course.
+Participants will be encouraged to select a project that will help them achieve a goal within their business to work on during the course.

 Scholarship and Financial Aid information: Financial aid is available for eligible individuals.
 At the end of the registration form, you can make a request for financial aid.